-6. Returning to study after a period of intermission
+7. Returning to study after a period of intermission

-- 6.1 At all times it is the University's preference that you are enabled to return to studies and to achieve the best of your ability without detriment to your safety or wellbeing or that of those around you. - 6.2 If you have, as a result of the provisions in this procedure, taken (or been required to take) a period of intermission, we want you to be able to return to your studies at the right time for you without prejudice. - 6.3 At the earliest possible time when considering your return to study you should engage with the Student Wellbeing and Inclusivity Service to ensure that support is in place for your return.
-You should also discuss your plans with your Personal Tutor or equivalent and take due regard of the practical things you need to consider about returning after a period of intermission.
+7.1 If you have, as a result of the provisions in this procedure, taken (or been required to take) a period of intermission, we want you to be able to return to your studies at the right time for you without prejudice.

+7.2 At the earliest possible time when considering your return to study you should inform the Student Wellbeing and Inclusivity Service, to ensure that the necessary support is in place for your return.
+You should also discuss your plans with your Personal Tutor and take due regard of the practical things you need to consider about returning after a period of intermission.